xbokmd/plastilinn/docs/xBoK/sections/Segment_list.md

   The commercial companies segment includes private companies that require space transportation and communication services for their business operations.

   #segment ISS Cargo Transport Customers
    This segment includes space agencies and scientific organizations that require transportation of cargo to the International Space Station (ISS).
-They need a partner to deliver supplies, equipment, and scientific experiments to the astronauts on board the space station.

-  #segment Third-Party Launch and Cargo Customers
-  This segment comprises companies and organizations in the space industry that require launch and cargo services for their own satellite deployments or space missions.
-They are seeking a reliable and efficient partner to handle their launch and cargo needs, providing Space X with additional revenue streams and increased utilization of their rockets and resources.
-  ### vein visualizer
+  ###

   ### extinguished animals meat